 Moving from a manual process to check and update third party dependencies to an automated one took a few months.

-It was not a full time work, but done in the background a few hours every week or so with several people.
-There were lots of trials and errors, to ensure that we had the good list of dependencies for all our languages and manual additions, as well as tedious checks.
-But in the end, even if it’s not perfect, we believe that we have our goals:
+It was not full-time work, but was done in the background for a few hours every week or so by several people.
+There were many trials and errors to ensure that we had a correct list of dependencies for all our languages and manual additions, as well as thorough checks.
+But in the end, even if it is not perfect, we believe that we have achieved our goals:

-- automating the whole process so that it’s also done on each dependency update
+- automating the entire process so that it is also performed on each dependency update

-- checking involving more people to remove errors
+- involving more people in the checking process to reduce errors

-- scaling with other people and teams so that other people also have dependencies ownership
+- scaling with other people and teams so that dependency ownership is shared